 The Mayo Clinic College of Medicine and Science includes five schools:

-Tags: Andre Terzic, Atta Behfar, CAR-T, Center for Regenerative Medicine, Education, Karen Hedin, Mayo Clinic Alix School of Medicine, Mayo Clinic College of Medicine and Science, Mayo Clinic Graduate School of Biomedical Sciences, Medical Scientist Training Program, News, People, republished, Rosalie Sterner, Saad Kenderian, Sinibaldo Romero Arocha, Somaira Nowsheen, team science, Yi Lin
+Tags: Andre Terzic, Atta Behfar, CAR-T cell therapy, Center for Regenerative Medicine, Education, Karen Hedin, Mayo Clinic Alix School of Medicine, Mayo Clinic College of Medicine and Science, Mayo Clinic Graduate School of Biomedical Sciences, Medical Scientist Training Program, News, People, republished, Rosalie Sterner, Saad Kenderian, Sinibaldo Romero Arocha, Somaira Nowsheen, team science, Yi Lin